taras-git/WebAppTester/README.md

 Some important keys:

 ###### Environment
-  - "env" - the main property for the project, possible values are: prod_en, prod_de, intera_en, intera_de.
+  - "env" - the main property for the project, possible values are: prod_en, prod_de.
   Language is set with end part of the value ("..._en" - English, "..._de" - German) This value is also set in Jenkins jobs, and is used for remote test runs.